-On February 17, 2022, warrants were issued to EIB as part of the draw down of the first tranche of the EIB Loan.
-The warrants are part of the overall return to EIB on the financing arrangement and are thus accounted for in accordance with the Financial Instruments Standards (IAS) 32 and IFRS 9.
-EIB is entitled to elect net in cash settlement at any time, and consequently a financial liability for the redemption amount is recognized.
+Under the EIB Loan Agreement, EIB is entitled to an aggregate of 1,003,032 cash settled EIB Warrants with an exercise price of 1 DKK per warrant for all tranches (the "EIB Warrants").
+On February 17, 2022, 351,036 EIB Warrants were issued to EIB as part of the drawdown of the first tranche of the EIB Loan.
+The EIB Warrants are part of the overall return to EIB on the financing arrangement and are thus accounted for in accordance with the Financial Instruments Standards (IAS) 32 and IFRS 9.
+EIB is entitled to elect net in cash settlement of its warrants at any time, and consequently a financial liability for the redemption amount is recognized.

 The liability is measured initially at its fair value and is subsequently remeasured at the redemption amount.
-The redemption amount is an amount equal to the volume weighted average price per ordinary share, or VWAP, for a period of six months following the exercise of the cash settlement option.
+The redemption amount is equal to the current share price.
 The remeasurements are presented as finance expense or finance income.